These are some of the most frequently asked questions, those that are links have

 Oral histories are a very valuable part of documenting

 history.
-Get out your tape recorder and get those histories before they are lost
+Get out your tape or phone recorder going, and get those histories before they are lost